peterjobes/jekyll-now/_posts/2019-08-04-turner-landscape-2019.md

 tags: [Lake District, Fell and trail running, Wainwrights]
 ---

 There was a moment of joy, in amongst it all.
 One of those moments where your lungs seem to find an unlimited capacity and your legs float along, leaping over rocks like a mountain goat.
-There was a moment of joy, but there’s far more to my experiences at the Turner Landscape than that.
+There was a moment of joy, but there’s far more to my experiences at the weekend than that.

 The Turner Landscape is a fiesty little race on paper.
 It's a shade over ten miles and a thousand metres of ascent – not to mention giving the opportunity to bag a few Wainwrights en route.

 The drive down through Wrynose Pass to Turner Hall Farm in the Duddon Valley, where it all starts, is enough to leave you breathless at the beauty.
-I’m not sure if J M W Turner influenced the naming of the farm, but he certainly spent a fair amount of time in Coniston and the surrounding area.
+I’m not sure if [J M W Turner](https://www.tate.org.uk/art/artists/joseph-mallord-william-turner-558) influenced the naming of the farm, but he certainly spent a fair amount of time in Coniston and the surrounding area.
 He painted and sketched The Old Man on several occasions and it’s not hard to see why the beauty of the area captivated him.

 The race sets off from the farm and follows a loose gravel double-track up towards Seathwaite Tarn.
 It’s runnable up to the tarn itself, where it was nice to pick up some pace again running across the dam.
 From there it’s a power hike up to the first checkpoint at Grey Friar.